2018 Atlanta Summer Festivals

-This year’s event will feature two enormous Butterfly tents – each filled with hundreds of live butterflies.
+This year’s event in August at Dunwoody Nature Center will feature two enormous Butterfly tents – each filled with hundreds of live butterflies.
 The day is full of fun activities including a Birds of Prey show, live animal encounters, games, educational booths and more.

-Features 250 artists on display as well as demonstrations, live acoustic music, a children’s area and festival foods.
+Features 250 artists on display as well as demonstrations, live acoustic music, a children’s area and festival foods in August.

-Sample more than 20 bites from local restaurants.
+Sample more than 20 bites from local restaurants in August.
 There will also be an art walk, live music, local entertainment and children’s area.

 Aug.
 25 and 26.
 Fri.
 6-10 p.m.
 Sat.
 10 a.m.-10 p.m.